saymurrmeow/saymurrmeow/README.md

 ### Hi there, I'm Ruslan - Front-end developer from Siberia <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- 🔭 I’m currently working on <https://uplati.ru/> (our new website is in progress)
+- 🔭 I’m currently working on <https://lk.uplati.ru/> (our new website is in progress)
 - 🌱 I’m currently learning React and Svelte
-- ⚡ Fun fact: I love chess, reading and learning something new
+- ⚡ In fact: I love chess, reading and learning something new
 ### My own skils
 #### Languages: